comsystan/comsystanj/description/img2-description.md

 ## Image(2D) - Short description of plugins

+For binary images black pixels are the background.
+White pixels are the foreground or the object.

 ### Image opener
 - Opens a single image or an image stack
 - Grey 8bit or Color RGB images are supported